How to get rid of fleas and stop them biting your cat.

 Done regularly over a year or more, the life cycle of the flea is disrupted and fleas are eliminated.

-Although most cats tolerate spot-on treatment quite well, some are sensitive and will suffer side effects such as drooling, twitching or erratic behavious.
+Although most cats tolerate spot-on treatment quite well, some are sensitive and will suffer side effects such as drooling, twitching or erratic behaviors.
 The spot on treatment are insecticides which are nerve poisons to the insect.
 Older cats, kittens or sick cats are more likely to suffer side effects, sometimes quite severe.

 Young children should not be allowed to come in contact with the cat immediately after administering the treatment.